andrzejenne/oddin/README.md

 * annotations have to be parsed ? oh, come on, we are caching it.

 ## Known Issues
-* no parents support yet
-* no use statements support yet
 * no cache generator for production yet
 * no code fixer for production yet